 pending_timer Automatic send transaction pending if the timer expires before a transaction reply has been sent.
 This timer is also called provisional response timer.
-A Timer (see explanation below, defaults to 30000.
+A Megaco Timer (see explanation above), defaults to 30000.

 sent_pending_limit Sent pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
 This parameter specifies how many pending messages that can be sent (for a given received transaction request).
-When the limit is exceeded, the transaction is aborted (see handle_trans_request_abort [page 71]) and an error message is sent to the other side.
+When the limit is exceeded, the transaction is aborted (see handle_trans_request_abort [page 82]) and an error message is sent to the other side recv_pending_limit Receive pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
+This parameter specifies how many pending messages that can be received (for a sent transaction request).
+When the limit is exceeded, the transaction is considered lost, and an error returned to the user (through the call-back function handle_trans_reply).

 Note that this has no effect on the actual sending of pending transactions.
 This is either implicit (e.g. when receiving a re-sent transaction request for a request which is beeing processed) or controlled by the pending_timer, see above.
-A positive integer or infinity.